quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 detection of that loss will be delayed by the reordering threshold or requested max ack delay.

+When setting the Request Max Ack Delay as a function of RTT, it is typically better to use the Smoothed RTT ({{Section 5.3 of QUIC-RECOVERY}}) or another estimate of the typical round trip time than Min RTT.
+This avoids eliciting an excessive number of acknowledgemtents when min_rtt is much smaller than smoothed_rtt.

 Note that the congestion window and the RTT change over the lifetime of a connection and therefore might require sending frequent ACK_FREQUENCY frames to ensure optimal performance.